 Factories manufacturing the products we design are expected to cooperate fully with us and our auditors and to provide access to facilities and documents.
 We have developed comprehensive compliance program guidelines for our third-party factory auditors.
 We regularly review and, as appropriate, modify these guidelines to try to ensure that they are consistent with evolving social compliance issues and trends.

-On-site audits conducted by our independent monitors and principal buying agents generally include one to two full working days at each audited factory, and include the following components:
+On-site audits generally include one to two full working days at each audited factory, and include the following components:

-Our AVP, Global Social Compliance, and International Buying Office Associates participate in shadow audits with TJX's independent auditors and with our buying agents' in-house compliance auditors.
-Shadowing is practiced in order to gain a better understanding of the compliance audit process and challenges, and to better aid TJX in our review of both our audit results and, more broadly, our program's effectiveness.
+Our AVP, Global Social Compliance, and International Buying Office Associates participate in shadow audits with auditors.
+Shadowing is practiced to gain a better understanding of the compliance audit process and challenges, and to better aid TJX in our review of both our audit results and, more broadly, our program's effectiveness.

 When a problem requires remediation, we expect that continuous improvement is verified during the re-audit.
 Our general goal is that each re-audit demonstrates measurable improvement from the prior audit.
 If a factory receives several consecutive noncompliant grades, this pattern may suggest that required remedial action is not being undertaken.